Wake continues dominant run to super regionals

 Charlotte ended Clemson's season with a 3-2 win, making it 10 straight appearances since 2010 that the Tigers have failed to make it out of the regional round.
 This was the fourth time in five appearances they were knocked out on their home field.

-Xavier upset Vanderbilt 2-1 in an elimination game and played Oregon in the Nashville final.
+No. 2 Florida stayed alive with an 8-2 win over Connecticut and a 7-1 win over Texas Tech, forcing a winner-take-all game with the Red Raiders in Gainesville.

-No. 2 Florida stayed alive with an 8-2 win over Connecticut in an elimination game and played Texas Tech in the Gainesville final.
+No. 3 Arkansas bounced back from a 20-5 loss to TCU to eliminate Santa Clara 6-4 and will have to beat the Horned Frogs twice on Monday to advance.

 THAT'S CRAY, TRE